timm/tested/README.md

 [^noble]: Noble, Safiya Umoja.
 "Algorithms of oppression."
 Algorithms of Oppression.
 New York University Press, 2018.
 [^joy]: Chakraborty, Joymallya, Suvodeep Majumder, and Tim Menzies.
 "Bias in machine learning software: why? how? what to do?."
 Foundations of Software Engineering, 2021

-Lets call that "stakeholder testing".

-## Frequently Asked Questions

-So what is TESTED really about?
-- is it about how to reconfigure broken things to make them better?
-- is it about requirements engineering?
-- is it about software engineering?
-- is it about data mining?
-- is it about testing?

-To which the answer is "yes".
-All these things share the same underlying methods and challenges.
-Which means tools built for one of these tasks can help the other [^duo][^abduction].

 [^abduction]: For more on the mysterious machine that runs deep within testing, SE, requirements engineering, configuration, etc,